 LGBTQIA and the Enneagram

-What does it mean if I fall into the description of LGBTQIA with regards to the Enneagram?
+What does it mean if I regard myself as being LGBTQIA when it comes to the Enneagram?
 How will that affect my Type?
 Will it make a difference?

 There’s a short answer to this and it’s simply: “It won’t.”
 That’s one of the reasons I love the Enneagram.
 Irrespective of race, religion, location, sexual inclination and anything else that we use to define ourselves, as far as the Enneagram is concerned, it makes no difference.

 Whether you’re a city slicker in New York, or living in a small hut in rural Africa, if you’re a Type Five, you’ll display the same Passions and Fixations of your Type.
 Your Fivish desire for alone space may show-up differently according to your circumstances, but your motivations remain the same.